-In the 1970s, the Moreland School District owned copies of two films without educational content.
+In the 1970s, the Moreland School District owned copies of two Hollywood films.
 The first was American Graffiti, a version unprofessionally edited to the point of unwatchability.
 Our principal at Castro Junior High School, now Moreland Middle School, trotted this out each semester to reward students with acceptable grade-point averages.
 I sat through it once during my two-year tenure at Castro (1977 – 1979).
 From then on, I worked hard to miss the academic mark for entry into these showings.
 We were children living in the expanding Silicon Valley, for shit’s sake, near San Francisco, arguably the most liberal American city ever.
 We could handle edgy content.
 Had our august administrators not been so fearful of parental wrath and avoided going after that poor copy with pinking shears (I’m not kidding), I’d have attended Harvard . . . well, okay, maybe.

 The second film I never missed seeing.
 I parked front and center every time Bucknall Elementary offered Saturday showings for, I think, about a buck.
-Our parents popped corn in old-school oil machines — so much better than air-poppers and microwave packets — and loaded this into huge grocery bags.
+Our parents popped corn in old-school oil machines — so much better than air-poppers and microwave packets — and loaded it up into huge grocery bags.
 Sometimes, we’d even receive extra money for goodies at the Stop-n-Go Market down the street.
-So prepared, we’d fill the multi-purpose room at Bucknall to, once again, watch Count Dracula (Bela Lugosi), the Frankenstein Monster (Glenn Strange), and the disgraced scientist Dr. Sandra Mornay (Lenore Aubert) invade La Mirada, Florida, only to be thwarted by a the Wolf Man (Lon Chaney, Jr.), the insurance agent Joan Raymond (Jane Randolph, the good scientist Dr. Stevens (Charles Bradstreet), and two fumbling baggage handlers, Chick Young (Budd Abbott) and Wilbur Gray (Lou Costello).
+So prepared, we’d fill the multi-purpose room at Bucknall to, once again, watch Count Dracula (Bela Lugosi), the Frankenstein Monster (Glenn Strange), and the disgraced scientist Dr. Sandra Mornay (Lenore Aubert) invade La Mirada, Florida, only to be thwarted by the Wolf Man (Lon Chaney, Jr.), the insurance agent Joan Raymond (Jane Randolph), the good scientist Dr. Stevens (Charles Bradstreet), and two fumbling baggage handlers, Chick Young (Budd Abbott) and Wilbur Gray (Lou Costello).
 The invaders’ goal?
 The brain of Wilbur Gray!
 You know I’m talking about Abbott and Costello Meet Frankenstein.

 “You went to all that trouble for Abbott and Costello Meet Frankenstein,” you ask incredulously while scuffing holes into my Kentucky Bluegrass with your kicks, you whippersnapper?
 We’ve come far with horror movies.
 Hollywood has replaced Dracula, the Frankenstein Monster, the Wolf Man, and the Mummy with a far more nefarious bunch: Freddy Krueger, Jason Voorhees, Pinhead, and Michael Myers, for example.
 We have Predators and Xenomorphs too.
 Indeed, why bother?

 Abbott and Costello Meets Frankenstein stems from tradition.
 Great filmmakers, both American and European, contributed to a phenomenon that would define how we view monsters still today.
-Current directors, makeup/FX artists, and actors react to and learn from the combined creative output of legends including Lon Chaney, Sr., Carl Laemmle, Karl Freund, Tod Browning, James Whale, Curt and Robert Siodmak, Jack Pierce, Vera West, Colin Clive, Claude Rains, Lionel Atwill, Basil Rathbone, Evelyn Ankers, Ilona Massey, Elena Verdugo, Dwight Frye, Edward Sloan, Lon Chaney, Jr., Ernest Thesinger, Elsa Lanchester, Boris Karloff, and Bela Lugosi.
+Current directors, makeup/FX artists, and actors have reacted to and learned from the combined creative output of legends including Lon Chaney, Sr., Carl Laemmle, Karl Freund, Tod Browning, James Whale, Curt and Robert Siodmak, Jack Pierce, Vera West, Colin Clive, Claude Rains, Lionel Atwill, Basil Rathbone, Evelyn Ankers, Ilona Massey, Elena Verdugo, Dwight Frye, Edward Sloan, Lon Chaney, Jr., Ernest Thesinger, Elsa Lanchester, Boris Karloff, and Bela Lugosi.

 When Abbott and Costello Meet Frankenstein hit the screen in 1948, the Universal Monster line had fallen victim to its tropes and to the restrictive Hays Code which squelched much potential.
 Abbott and Costello, then, is the endpoint of a loosely interrelated cycle, a subset within the larger Universal Monster oeuvre that eventually brings together Dracula, the Frankenstein Monster, and the Wolf Man.
 Lugosi only played Dracula twice on-screen while Karloff donned his flatheaded Frankenstein Monster makeup three times.
 Both actors portrayed other roles across releases, however.
 The viewing order of what’s sometimes called the “Monster Mash” is as follows: